 Elizabeth O. Lawrence

-KLM’s elder law practice encompasses many different fields of law providing for the unique legal and financial demands of senior citizens.
-We assist clients and their families with a variety of legal issues, from estate planning to long term care issues, with a primary emphasis on promoting quality of life for the client.
-Our firm takes a holistic approach to planning to ensure that each client’s plan addresses the legal, medical, financial, and social needs of the client.
+K&L’s elder law practice encompasses many different fields of law providing for the unique legal and financial demands of senior citizens.
+We assist clients and their families with a variety of legal issues, from estate planning to long term care issues, with a primary emphasis on promoting quality of life for the clients.
+Our firm takes a holistic approach to ensure that each client’s plan addresses his or her legal, medical, financial, and social needs.

 Veterans and surviving spouses of veterans may be entitled to financial assistance from the VA to help pay for the cost of home health care, assisted living care, and nursing home care.
 If you are a veteran or the surviving spouse of a veteran, please be sure to let your attorney know so that she can determine whether you might be eligible for this additional benefit.

 The VA Improved Pension provides financial assistance to qualified veterans and their surviving spouses.
 This pension is a benefit that veterans earn due to their service to our country, but few know to what they may be entitled.
 The VA Improved Pension was established to provide financial assistance to veterans and their surviving spouses, allowing them to live out their lives in dignity and afford basic necessities.
 You do not need to have experienced a service related injury to qualify for this benefit, which may help to cover the cost of qualified un-reimbursed medical expenses, including in-home care and assisted living facility care.
 If you have questions about or think you or your family member may qualify for benefits or elder law planning, please contact attorneys Elizabeth Lawrence immediately.
 Please do not wait until you have a crisis in the family.